emberjs/rfcs/text/0830-evolving-embers-major-version-process.md

 ### Pick a different cadence

-We could adopt a time-based cadence: the proposed 60-week cadence takes just *over* a year, so the cycle drifts through following years, and does not align *especially* well with most teams' planning processes.
-Aligning major releases to something which predictably fits year or quarter boundaries could be helpful.
+We could adopt a different time-based cadence:

+- This RFC originally proposed a **60-week cadence**, including the idea of an extra-long cycle for doing the major release.

-- **Annual:**  This would involve doing a major release just 4 weeks after the `X.8` release, which is a very compressed timeline, so we might need to instead target `X.7` as an LTS, followed by a 10-week cycle for the major release.
-Alternatively, we could shift to 8-week release cycles and update our LTS cadence accordingly.
+**Annual:**  This would involve doing a major release just 4 weeks after the `M.8` release, which is a very compressed timeline, so we might need to instead target `M.7` as an LTS, followed by a 10-week cycle for the major release.
+Alternatively, we could shift to 4- or 8-week release cycles and update our LTS cadence accordingly.

-- **18- or 24-month cycles:** the same basic idea as an annual cycle, just longer.
-Similar issues apply for aligning the timing (though see below).

-Both of those have the downside of requiring *additional* changes to our existing process and communications.

-We could also keep the idea of this RFC, but pick a longer cadence:

-- **11 minor releases:** This would see us do e.g. 4.8 LTS, 4.11 LTS, 5.0, etc. This would make the release cycle just a bit longer, and slot in at *exactly* an 18-month cadence if we kept the extra long (12-week) cycle for a major.

-- **12 minor releases:** This is the other way of getting to an 18-month cadence for major releases, *if* we maintain the requirement that there be only 6 weeks between releases.
-(Keeping it to only six weeks may be easier than it was for e.g. 3.28 → 4.0, given a predictable *and* a shorter release cadence.)

-- **an even longer cycle:** 16 minor releases, 24 minor releases, etc. That would still make the releases *predictable*, but we would still pile up deprecations for longer, and the work for both users and maintainers at the release cycle would still be higher.
+**An longer cycle:** 16 minor releases, 24 minor releases, etc. That would still make the releases *predictable*, but we would still pile up deprecations for longer, and the work for both users and maintainers at the release cycle would still be higher.
 Additionally, we know from experience in software in general (especially around "devops") that the longer the cycles involved in any given process, the harder they tend to be.
 A higher cadence for releases actually tends to be *easier*.

 That might suggest picking an even shorter cadence: new majors after every LTS release, e.g. 5.0, 5.4 LTS, 6.0, etc. That *would* help with the planning and we would get quite good at the process.
 There is also precedent, in that this is how both Angular and Node work.
 However, Angular and Node also *constantly* have LTS releases in active support across major releases, which ups the maintenance burden significantly.
 Picking a timeline of approximately a year (2 LTS releases) seems to best balance these tradeoffs.

 ### Different point for freezing deprecations

-The `X.7` release is chosen as a point late in the cycle, and matches the point we have frozen deprecations relative to the next major in the pas.
+The `M.10` release is chosen as a point late in the cycle, and is actually earlier the point we have frozen deprecations relative to the next major in the pas.
 It is also relatively arbitrary, though!
 By taking the pressure off of any given major release, it's also less important.
-Our only *hard* constraint is that new deprecations targeting the next major not be introduced in the final LTS, so we could equally well choose `X.6`.
+Our only *hard* constraint is that new deprecations targeting the next major not be introduced in the final LTS, so we could equally well choose `M.9` or `M.11`.
 And of course, if we picked a different cadence, we would pick a different value here as well.

 ## Unresolved Questions